-“Doctors aren’t always right; sometimes they write you off,” says Emily Ward, the star of our latest BMC TV film.
+“Doctors aren’t always right; sometimes they write you off,” says Emily Ward, the star of Patience, a BMC TV film.
 And she should know: overcoming injury after injury, and breast cancer, Emily has kept on reaching for summits.

-Emily, based in Chamonix, is the star of our latest BMC TV film, Patience,
+Emily, based in Chamonix, is the star of our BMC TV film, Patience

 When Emily Ward is injured, she throws herself into training, time and time again, until she's climbing harder than before.
 And when she became one of the youngest women in Britain to suffer from breast cancer, she was determined that wouldn’t stop her either.

 Sarah Stirling spoke to Emily to find out more about her story:

 I met Jen Randall in Glasgow.
 I was an art student there, and we kept bumping into each other at the climbing wall and Dumbarton Rock.
 We became friends, and one day she said: “You're always hurting yourself.
 Can I make a film about you?”

 Once I broke my talus in a weird way.
 It basically shattered.
 Another time I fell and sprained my neck.
 The doctors thought it was broken and put me in head blocks for 6 hours: that was pretty scary.
 In the end, though, it wasn't as bad as the time I ruptured two ligaments.
 That took a very long time to heal.